 National traditional drinks

-Well RAKI SAYS IT ALL.
-It is a grape brandy that is home brewed and very strong.
+Well, RAKI SAYS IT ALL.
+It is a grape brandy that is home-brewed and very strong.
 You will try this drink if you are in Albania as everyone is going to offer you some if you visit them.

 Or if you do not drink it, prepare yourself for some bitter Turkish Coffee or strong espresso which you will find that is very strong.

-But Albania has other drinks too that might be homemade or bought at the supermarkets or markets such as local wine, local cognac, local beer which you are going to be very happy to discover that they are extremely cheaper than in the rest of Europe.
+But Albania has other drinks too that might be homemade or bought at the supermarkets or markets such as local wine, local cognac, a local beer which you are going to be very happy to discover that they are extremely cheaper than in the rest of Europe.

-So next time you plan a trip consider traveling to Albania because for me eating like a local is the main experience of travelling.
+So next time you plan a trip consider traveling to Albania because for me eating like a local is the main experience of traveling.
 And eating Albanian food is better.
 So try something new and travel to Albania.